 Navigating food allergies with your kids can be tough!
-Here are some school snack ideas for kids with food allergies from a food allergy mom
+Here are some school snack ideas and tips for kids with food allergies from a food allergy mom.

-My original post was featured in My Life with Food Allergies.
-I updated it and am re-sharing it here
+My original post was featured in My Life with Food Allergies (now merged with Gluten Free and More online).
+I updated the post and am re-sharing it here.

 If you are a parent of a child with food allergies, you may have read the acerbic HuffPost article by Carina Hoskisson.
 If you haven’t read it yet, hang on to your seat…